sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/service-discovery/README.md

 In terms of disadvantages, the discovery service is another infrastructure that must be deployed and scaled as well.
 But since it is used for lookup rather than processing any messages I do think the chances of it being unavailable are rare.

+For this article, I have used my [discovery-service](https://github.com/sonamsamdupkhangsar/discovery-service) and [user-rest-service](https://github.com/sonamsamdupkhangsar/user-rest-service) projects.